 - Small outbuildings and pop-up bars are also affordable options.

-- You do not need planning permission before starting a summer house build, but we do recommend seeking advice from a professional contractor.
+- You don’t need planning permission before starting a summer house build, but we do recommend notifying your neighbours.